Astrakhan Oblast, Russia

 Minerals

-The geological structure of the Astrakhan region led to the formation of various minerals on its territory, mainly natural gas, salt and building materials.
+The geological structure of the Astrakhan region has led to the formation of various minerals on its territory, mainly natural gas, salt and building materials.

-In 1990-1991, the Verblyuzhye oil and Severo-Shadzhinskoye gas fields were discovered.
+In 1990-1991, the Camel oil and Severo-Shajinskoye gas fields were discovered.

 The region has large reserves of mineral waters and therapeutic mud, which are waiting for their detailed study and development.